Star Wars: Threads of Destiny: Special effects

 The film has around 2000 effect shots, with hundreds of artists over the whole world participating as volunteers.
 VFX artist Andreas Feix created about 720 of the effects shots in the final cut.

 Soundtrack

 Justin R. Dustbin Durban composed an original soundtrack for Threads of Destiny, which utilizes certain Star Wars themes.
 The soundtrack, along with CD case art, is available for download in mp3 format from the official Star Wars: Threads of Destiny site and also from the composer's site.

 Release

 Although the finished film was made available on YouTube and BitTorrent on February 23, 2014, a gala premiere took place the previous day in Sweden for the cast, crew, friends and families, and several small theaters have shown their interest in screening the film, including a mall theater in Brazil.

+As of 2016, Threads of Destiny is no longer available on YouTube due to copyright claims related to its musical score.
+Despite its removal from major platforms, the film remains an example of fan-driven creativity and the enduring passion of the Star Wars fanbase in creating original content that pays homage to the franchise.

 On February 8, 2014, a prologue comic was released introducing some of the main characters and stories that will lead to the events in the film.